UNIVERSITY OF WISCONSIN River Falls

 “Professor Moosa is dearly missed by our entire Falcon family,” said Dean Yohnk, dean of the College of the Arts and Sciences.
 “Imtiaz demonstrated a vibrant spirit, a love of teaching, a steadfast dedication to our students and a true zest for life.
 We believe this new series will be a meaningful and lasting tribute to a memorable educator and remarkable person.”

-“Our campus community and the entire country needs rational, informed debate on important topics now more than ever,” explains Neil Kraus, chair of the History and Philosophy Department.
+“Our campus community and the entire country needs rational, informed debate on important topics now more than ever,” explains Neil Kraus, History and Philosophy Department.
 “Our hope is that we can use the Dr. Imtiaz Moosa Philosophy and Ethics Speaker Series to address many of the most important issues we face, including the precarious state of democracy itself.”